tldr-pages/tldr/pages/osx/darwin-rebuild.md

 # darwin-rebuild

-> A command for rebuilding and switching to a Nix-based Darwin (macOS) system configuration.
+> Rebuild and switch to a Nix-based Darwin (macOS) system configuration.
 > More information: <https://github.com/LnL7/nix-darwin>.

 - Rebuild and switch to the specified Darwin configuration: